All Episodes

 All I know how to do is to turn on a microwave.

-Oh, okay, well, you know, I really know how to run that microwave.
+Okay, well, you know, I really know how to run that microwave.

-So you put it down there, I'm very excellent at microwaves.
+I'm very excellent at microwaves.

-You don't want to be aggrandizing about your skill set, you want to be brutally honest about what you actually know how to do, because we're going to improve your skull skill set as we go along.
+You want to be brutally honest about what you actually know how to do, because we're going to improve your skill set as we go along.

-And uh that so it's not an obstacle, it's not really a limitation at this point.
+It's not really a limitation at this point.

-As you run across obstacles in this process, that's what this other sheet is for.
+Although you may want to put it down under your obstacles, as you run across obstacles in this process, that's what this other sheet is for.

-You just go over there and you note them and then you can get them out of your mind.
+You just go over there and you note them, and then you can get them out of your mind.

 And you find out you don't know how to do anything other than run a microwave.

-And so uh you put down under the skills, I know how to really, really, really, really, really, really know how to run this microwave, and then you go over to the obstacles uh side and you say, damn, all I know how to do is run a microwave.
+And so, you put down under the skills, I know how to really, really, really, really, really, really know how to run this microwave.

 Then you forget about it.

-And then you go back up to interests and hobbies.
+Then you go back up to interests and hobbies.

-And then you start listing all of your interests and hobbies.
+And then you start listing all of your interests and hobbies and be as expansive as possible.

 This is not a reductionist viewpoint here.